 Sync_with_marketo or Sync with Marketo

-- You cannot setup a custom sync filter until the field mapping schema has been configured.
-The ideal time to request a custom sync filter is after the schema has been configured and before you start the record sync.
+- When you start your integration with SFDC, you cannot setup a custom sync filter until the field mapping schema has been configured.
+The ideal time to request a custom sync filter is after the schema has been configured in Marketo and before you start the record sync.

 - You can use custom sync filters on the Lead and Contact object plus the Account and User object.
-You cannot use a custom sync filter for the Opportunity or Campaign objects.
+Check with Marketo support about other objects.

 - If the integration has already been completed, and a custom sync rule is necessary to reduce the number of synced records in the Marketo database, follow these steps:

-- Create "sync_to_marketo" field in SFDC on the lead and contact
+- Create "sync_with_marketo" field in SFDC on the lead and contact objects

 - Map the lead field to the contact field